codacy/docs/docs/release-notes/cloud/cloud-2023-11-13-jira-slack-webhooks-repo-integrations-removal.md

 ## Removal of existing integrations

-On the week of MM DDth YYYY we'll be removing your existing integrations.
+On the week of MM DDth YYYY we'll be removing your existing integrations.<!--TODO CY-7215 Update date to remove existing integrations-->

 <!--TODO CY-7215 Impacts?-->